Office of Emergency Management

 Local government is the first line of defense for citizens confronting the impacts of a disaster.
 OEM provides key coordination and leadership to city departments, stakeholders, residents, businesses, and visitors to respond to and assist with getting back to "normal" in their times of need.

 After a disaster, the public will have to be self-sufficient until basic services can be restarted.
 OEM offers services to those who live, work, or visit the city to help them better prepare to take action while the City is getting back on its feet.
-This includes holding public outreach meetings and events, including the Hurricane Expo and other community-wide exercises, throughout the year.
+This includes holding multiple public outreach meetings and events with our community partners at HOA Meetings, Faith-Based Organizations, Non-Governmental Organizations (NGOs) and other community-wide events throughout the year.
+If you are interested in having someone from our emergency management team come speak at your event send a message to the Emergency Coordinator.

 Organizing City Response